chenz16/AdvancedLaneFind_Submission/README.md

 ####5 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature of the lane is calcuated through function 'curvarad' in ![process.py] (/Code/process.py). the position of the vehicle with respect to center is calcuated through function 'lane_center_offset' in ![process.py] (/Code/process.py).
-The assumpiton here is the camera is mounted in the center fron vehicle.
-The lane center is indentify along the middle of left and right line of a lane.
+The assumption here is the camera is mounted in the center fron vehicle.
+The lane center is identified as the middle of left and right line of a lane.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.